IOCCC image by Matt Zucker

 Alternate code:

-This version, as noted, should work for DOS/Windows.
-It uses non-standard functions in place of read(2) and write(2).
+This version, as noted above, should work for DOS/Windows.
+It uses non-standard functions in place of read(2) and write(2), and is based on the author’s remarks.

 Alternate build: